Snowy Mountain

 Brendan, myself, B, and Jon taking a

-break on the way up a few years ago.
+break on the way up quite a few years ago.
 I think B is ready

 to go! |